-A mandatory appearance is also required for tobacco offenses for defendants under age 18 and alcohol offenses for defendants under age 21.
+A mandatory appearance is also required for alcohol and tobacco offenses for defendants under age 21.

 Proper courtroom attire is required when you appear before the judge.
 Clothing must be neat and clean; no shorts or torn jeans.
 T-shirts are allowed (no obscene or offensive messages) but no muscle shirts, crop tops, tank or tube tops.
 Shoes are required.
 All hats must be removed.
 No cell phones or any other electronic devices are allowed in the courtroom.
 Due to limited accommodations seating is for defendants only, all others must wait outside.
 If you are the parent of a juvenile who is required to appear before the judge you may enter the courtroom with your child.
 If you are a defendant and bring a child, you must wait in the lobby until the end of the docket and keep the child with you and quiet at all times.
 No food or drink is allowed in the courtroom or lobby area.